PRX/Infrastructure/ci/README.md

 Event data that are published to EventBridge by the GitHub webhook request handler function get handled immediately by another Lambda function: the build handler function.
 This function includes much more business logic about which events should pass through the CI process and how.
 This logic includes things like: checking to make sure the event originated from a project that is meant for CI, and filtering out feature branch code pushes that are not part of pull requests.

-If it's determined that an event represents code that should be built and tested, this function will:

-- Request a zipball archive of the code from GitHub for the commit in question
+If it's determined that an event represents code that should be built and tested, this function will configure and trigger a build for the code in [AWS CodeBuild](https://aws.amazon.com/codebuild/) for the GitHub repository and commit or pull request that caused the webhook.
-- Push that archive to [Amazon S3](https://aws.amazon.com/s3/) (so that it is available later in the process)
-- Configure and trigger a build for the code in [AWS CodeBuild](https://aws.amazon.com/codebuild/)

 #### CodeBuild